Is nasty noise actually harder than malicious noise?: Distribution-independent malicious versus nasty noise: Proof of Theorem

-Hence, $\mcD'$ can be written as a $\eta$-Huber corruption of $(\mcD^{\add})_c$.
-Since $A$ is a distribution-independent learner, it should $(\eps,\delta)$ learn with $\eta$-malicious noise even over $\mcD^{\add}$.
-By \Cref{prop:mal-harder-oblivious}, $A$ $(\eps,\delta)$-learns over $\mcD_\add$ with $\eta$-Huber contamination.
-Therefore, we do have that $A$ $(\eps,\delta)$-learns $c$ given samples from $\mcD'$.
+where $\mcD_{\mathrm{remaining}}$ is the distribution of $\bx$ conditioned on $\be$.
+This implies that if the error of $h$ on $\mcD_{\add}$ is $\eps$, the error of $h$ on $\mcD$ is at most $\eps(1-\eta) + \eta$.
+Therefore, we do have that $A$ $(\eps(1-\eta) + \eta ,\delta)$-learns $c$ given samples from $\mcD'$.
 The desired result then follows from \Cref{lem:TV-harder-nasty}. \end{proof} We now show how \Cref{thm:dist-free-polynomial} implies \Cref{thm:dist-free-boost}.
 This requires our generic success amplification technique, \Cref{thm:boost-no-holdout}, given in \Cref{sec:amplify}. \begin{proof}[Proof of \Cref{thm:dist-free-boost}] First, we argue that we can, without loss of generality, assume that $\delta < 1/2$.
 If $\delta \geq 1/2$, it suffices to give a learner achieving $1/2$ error.
 Such an error is achieved by the trivial (randomized) hypothesis that, on every $x$, outputs $+1$ and $-1$ with equal probability.

 Hence, we assume $\delta < 1/2$.
 We will apply \Cref{thm:dist-free-polynomial} with $\delta_{\additional} = \epsa$.
-This gives a learner $A'$ running in time $O(m + T)$ using $m$ samples that $(\eps, \delta + \eps_{\additional})$-learns $\mcC$ with $\eta$-nasty noise.
-The expected error of this $A'$ is at most $\eps + \delta + \delta_{\additional}$, since even when $A'$ fails to have $\eps$ error, its error is upper bounded by $1$.
-Therefore, by \Cref{thm:boost-no-holdout}, there is a learner $A''$ using $mk$ samples and running in time $O(k(m+T))$ that $(\eps + \delta + 2\epsa, \delta')$ learns $\mcC$ with $\eta$-nasty noise.
+This gives a learner $A'$ running in time $O(m + T)$ using $m$ samples that $(\eps(1-\eta) + \eta, \delta + \eps_{\additional})$-learns $\mcC$ with $\eta$-nasty noise.
+The expected error of this $A'$ is at most $\eps(1-\eta) + \eta + \delta + \delta_{\additional}$, since even when $A'$ fails to have $\eps(1-\eta) + \eta$ error, its error is upper bounded by $1$.
+Therefore, by \Cref{thm:boost-no-holdout}, there is a learner $A''$ using $mk$ samples and running in time $O(k(m+T))$ that $(\eps(1-\eta) + \eta + \delta + 2\epsa, \delta')$ learns $\mcC$ with $\eta$-nasty noise.
 The desired result follows by renaming $\epsa' = \epsa/2$. \end{proof}